Alice Beck Kehoe

-Alice Beck Kehoe (born 1934, New York City) is a feminist anthropologist and archaeologist.
-She has done considerable field research among Native American peoples in the upper plains of the US and Canada, and has authored research volumes on Native American archaeology and Native American history.
+Alice Beck Kehoe (born September 18, 1934) is a feminist anthropologist and archaeologist.
+She has done considerable field research among Native American peoples in the upper plains of the US and Canada and has authored research volumes on Native American archaeology and Native American history.
 She is also the author of several general anthropology and archaeology textbooks.

+Early life

+Alice Beck Kehoe was born on September 18, 1934 in New York City to Roman and Lena Beck.
+Her father was a lawyer, and her mother was a homemaker.
+She is of Ashkenazi Jewish descent.

 Education

-She attended Barnard College and Harvard University, from which she received her PhD in anthropology.
+Kehoe received a Bachelor of Arts in 1956 from Barnard College, where she graduated Magna cum Laude.
+In 1964, she received her Phd in anthropology from Harvard University.
 While a student at Barnard, she was influenced by James Ford, Gordon Ekholm, and Junius Bird; she worked summers at the American Museum of Natural History Anthropology Department.
 While at Harvard, she worked with Gordon Willey and Evon Vogt.
 Many of her influences have been colleagues such as David H. Kelley, Jane Kelley, Jennifer Brown, Robert L. Hall, Carl Johannesen and George F. Carter and his student Stephen C. Jett.